Ramakan-eng/study_buddy_ai_chatbot/README.md

 Data Processing Pipeline

-When a case is fetched from CourtListener:
+When a case is fetched from CourtListener API:

 Case metadata is extracted

-Judicial opinions are cleaned and converted to text
+Judicial opinions are cleaned

-Text is split into chunks using recursive text splitting
+Text is split into smaller chunks

-Each chunk is embedded
+Embeddings are generated

 Embeddings are stored in ChromaDB with metadata

-Metadata stored with each chunk includes:
+Metadata Stored with Each Chunk

 case_name